 Art cooperation: Mimosa Pale, Max Lysáček

-Music: Vojtěch Procházka, Jakub Švejnar, Elia Moretti
+Musicians heard on soundtrack: Vojtěch Procházka, Jakub Švejnar, Elia Moretti

 Production: Terén, Centrum experimentálního divadla